-- (1) The Constitutional Court Panel shall decide on the admissibility and/or the merits of a referral made under Article 49 of the Law. - (2) The Constitutional Court Panel may request additional information or hear additional submissions, as deemed necessary, in relation to the referral. - (3) Any responding submissions directed by the Constitutional Court Panel shall be filed within the time limits set by the Panel. - (4) After the expiry of the time limits for the filing of the written submissions, the Constitutional Court Panel shall schedule a hearing, unless, in the interests of the proper administration of justice, such a hearing is not required. - (5) Any such hearing shall be public unless, in the interests of the proper administration of justice, the Panel decides otherwise. - (6) The Constitutional Court Panel may order the joinder or severance of referrals.
+- (1) The Constitutional Court Panel shall decide on the admissibility and/or the merits of a referral made under Article 49 of the Law. - (2) The Constitutional Court Panel may request additional information or hear additional submissions, as deemed necessary, in relation to the referral. - (3) Any responding submissions directed by the Constitutional Court Panel shall be filed within the time limits set by the Panel. - (4) After the expiry of the time limits for the filing of the written submissions, the Constitutional Court Panel shall decide on the basis of the written submissions, unless a hearing is in the interests of the proper administration of justice. - (5) Any such hearing shall be public unless, in the interests of the proper administration of justice, the Panel decides otherwise. - (6) The Constitutional Court Panel may order the joinder or severance of referrals.